tomaz1502/FunctionalEditor/README.md

 # FunctionalEditor
-An Editor for functional programming languages (and a tutorial that I'm following from https://viewsourcecode.org/snaptoken/kilo/)
+An Editor for functional programming languages written in Rust (following this tutorial: https://viewsourcecode.org/snaptoken/kilo/)